 - providing a formal mechanism for parties, including key stakeholders, to collaborate

-Providing a planning performance agreement helps ensure that proposals progress through the application process in a timely fashion and result in high quality development but the service is both time consuming and costly.
-We have, therefore, introduced a new charge for all planning performance agreements to ensure that adequate resources and expertise can be provided to advise on development proposals.
+Providing a planning performance agreement helps ensure that proposals progress through the application process in a timely fashion and result in high quality development but the service is costly in respect to time and resource.
+It is therefore necessary to charge for all planning performance agreements to ensure that adequate resources and expertise can be provided to help advise on development proposals.
 A copy of the baseline (we will frequently need to put together a bespoke package and associated charge subject to the scale of the proposals and the time required towards them) charging schedule is provided via the links to the PPA document at the start and end of this page.

 When should a PPA be initiated?

 Engagement at an early stage about the process of handling an application means that issues and concerns are also identified at that stage.
 Front-loading and early engagement are being increasingly recognised as good practice.
-To make the best use of time and to reap the most benefits, a PPA should be formulated within the pre-application process.
+To make the best use of time and to reap the most benefits, a PPA is best commenced at the pre-application stage.

 There needs to be an understanding between the local authority and the developer and a desire on both sides to work together towards a shared vision and objectives.
 PPAs need to be flexible to take account of changes but clear enough to set out a framework for dealing with such eventualities.